wookie-fatcat/agility/README.md

 - a Linux virtual machine running on a Windows or Mac computer on your home network
 - an external cloud-based Linux virtual server to which you have full access

+## Getting Started

+First, read the [Checklist](./CHECKLIST.md) document to ensure you have everything needed to use and run Agility.

+If all is OK, follow the [instructions for installing on a Raspberry Pi](./PI_INSTALL.md).

+If you are trying to install Agility on another technology or platform, modify the instructions appropriately.

 ## The Octopus Agile Tariff

 Agility is designed to automatically optimise use of the Octopus Agile electricity tariff.
 This is a